matrix-org/matrix-spec-proposals/proposals/3981-relations-recursion.md

 including threads.

-Threads was one of the first usages of this API that allowed nested relations - an event may have an m.reaction or m.replace relation to another event, which in turn may have an m.thread relation to the thread root.
+Threads was one of the first usages of this API that allowed nested relations - an event may have an `m.reaction` or `m.replace` relation to another event, which in turn may have an `m.thread` relation to the thread root.

-This forms a tree of relations, which is necessary for clients to retrieve to be able to correctly display threads and determine the latest event of a thread to be able to correctly send read receipts and determine the thread's unread status.
+This forms a tree of relations, which so far could only be traversed efficiently in hierarchical, but not in chronological order.
+Yet, for some functionality – e.g., to determine which event a read receipt should reference as per [MSC3771] – chronological order is necessary.

 ## Proposal